We'wha

 In traditional Zuni culture, the lhamana are male-bodied people who take on the social and ceremonial roles usually performed by women in their culture, at least some of the time.
-They wear a mixture of women's and men's clothing and much of their work is in the areas usually occupied by Zuni women.
-They are also known to serve as mediators.
-Some contemporary lhamana participate in the modern, pan-Indian two-spirit community.
+Markedly, We'wha still participated in male Zuni social roles.
+For instance, We'wha belonged to the male kachina society, a group who performed ritual dances in ceremonial masks. lhamana wear a mixture of women's and men's clothing.
+Some contemporary lhamana participate in the modern, pan-Native American two-spirit community.

 We'wha's friendship with anthropologist Matilda Coxe Stevenson would lead to much material on the Zuni being published.
 Stevenson wrote down her observations of We'wha, using both male and female pronouns at different points in time, writing, "She performs masculine religious and judicial functions at the same time that she performs feminine duties, tending to laundry and the garden".
 "He was the most intelligent person in the pueblo.
 Strong character made his word law among both men and women with whom he associated.
 Though his wrath was dreaded by men as well as women, he was loved by all children, to whom he was ever kind."
-We'wha lived for part of their life in the role and dress usually associated with men in Zuni culture, and part of their life in roles associated with women.
-Friends and relatives have used both male and female pronouns for Whe'wha.
+We'wha lived for part of his life in the role and dress usually associated with men in Zuni culture, and part of her life in roles associated with women, then again in roles and dress associated with men.
+Friends and relatives have used both male and female pronouns for We'wha, depending on stage of life and current occupation.